 Yes No

 Have the offences set out in article 16, para.
-1 of the Convention in practice been deemed by your country to be extraditable offenses in its bilateral or multilateral extradition treaties (article 16, para.
+1 of the Convention and offences established in accordance with a Protocol or Protocols to the Convention to which your country is a Party in practice been deemed by your country to be extraditable offenses in its bilateral or multilateral extradition treaties (article 16, para.
 3)?

 Yes Yes, in part No

 If your country does not make extradition conditional on the existence of a treaty, does your country recognize the offences set out in article 16, para.
-1 of the Convention as extraditable offences (article 16, para.
+1 of the Convention and offences established in accordance with a Protocol or Protocols to the Convention to which your country is a Party as extraditable offences (article 16, para.
 6)?

 Yes Yes, in part No Not applicable